 - Quick Answer: Paul rebuked them for going back to their old ways to be purified and not to walk in Christ.
 This is referencing Festival Sabbaths based on new moons, those that were associated with THE Old Covenant – Temple, Sacrifices etc. (Heb 9).
-Read 1 Cor.
-7:19 and understand what the commandments of God what matters” means to the Corinthian church who never had the NT books.
+Read 1 Cor 7:19 and understand what the “commandments of God what matters” means to the Corinthian church who never had the NT books.

 - Detailed Answer: These were Gentiles, not Jews, they wanted to purify themselves from their sins by their works of ordinances.
 This included observing certain days, months, season and also sacrifices as per chapter 3.
-They didn’t understand that they had been perfected in Christ alone and now because of Him they are able to walk in the Spirit (Gal.
-5:19-21).
-It is not in reference to the Sabbath, the Day the Lord set aside from the foundation of the world so that man can benefit (Mark 2:27).
+They didn’t understand that they had been perfected in Christ alone and now because of Him they are able to walk in the Spirit (Gal 5:19-21).
+It is not in reference to the 7TH day Sabbath, the Day the Lord set aside from the foundation of the world so that man can benefit (Mar 2:27).

 - Quick Answer: They collected funds on Sunday, or the first day of the week (after the Sabbath day) or gathered together on one of the Sabbath evenings (first of the Sabbaths “Week” evening – Friday evening).
 This wasn’t a law but something they did.
 It doesn’t change the term of the Sabbath nor the day that God set aside as the Sabbath.

 Rom.
 14:5-6 “One person esteems one day above another; another esteems every day alike.
 Let each be fully convinced in his own mind.
 He who observes the day, observes it to the Lord; and he who does not observe the day, to the Lord he does not observe it.….”